archivesunleashed/archivesunleashed.org/content/vancouver/index.md

 ## Schedule

 We will be kicking off the event with some discussion around the project and set up of AUT.
-After that it's full steam ahead with team project work.
+After that, it's full steam ahead with team project work.
 A light breakfast and lunch will be provided on both days.

 Please click the link to download the full  [Vancouver Datathon schedule](/images/vancouver-schedule.pdf)!